elherold/Dis-EmbeddingConnotations/README.md

 `pip install -r requirements.txt`

 2. To load missing datasets and trained models please download them using this link: https://1drv.ms/f/s!As6v1rinodqPl-MAEMUWQSc2PKcMOA?e=Ml7LnB
-The zip files need to be extracted and integrated into the existing folder structure (see below) into the folder with the respective name.
+The zip files need to be extracted and integrated into the existing folder structure (see below) into the branch with the respective name.

 ## Content
 ### Objectives